ecmwf/metview-python/docs/api/plot_toc.rst

       - Returns a curve with a polyline sampled in lat-lon coordinates

     * - :func:`netcdf_visualiser`
-      - Defines visualisation for NetCDF data
+      - Defines visualisation for :class:`NetCdf` data

     * - :func:`newpage`
       - Forces a new page on PostScript output